SSoder/SSoder.github.io/index.md

 layout: home
 image: /assets/images/Cinci_Overlook.jpg
-alt_title: "From Engineer to Analyst"
+alt_title: "Coffee, Beer, and Analytics"
-sub_title: "My journey from metallurgy and fluid flow to the world of Analytics and Data Science"
+sub_title: "Fueling my passion and pursuing a new career in the field of Data Science."
 introduction:
    After three and a half years of mechanical engineering, I have found a passion for data science that drives me to learn new skills, broaden my experience and pursue opportunities in the field of analytics and data science.
 entries_layout: grid